JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-publish-apps.md

 What is specific to Kotlin Multiplatform projects is compiling the shared Kotlin module into a framework and linking it to the Xcode project.
 Generally, all integration between the shared module and the Xcode project is done automatically by the [Kotlin Multiplatform Mobile plugin for Android Studio](https://plugins.jetbrains.com/plugin/14936-kotlin-multiplatform-mobile).
-However, if you don’t use the plugin, bear in mind the following when building and bundling the iOS project in Xcode:
+However, if you don't use the plugin, bear in mind the following when building and bundling the iOS project in Xcode:

 * The shared Kotlin library compiles down to the native framework.
 * You need to connect the framework compiled for the specific platform to the iOS app project.